Kujt/blog/README.md

 This will start the server at http://127.0.0.1:8000/, where you can view the blog.

 5. **Access the app**
-Homepage: Open your web browser and go to http://127.0.0.1:8000/ to view the blog posts.
+-Homepage: Open your web browser and go to http://127.0.0.1:8000/ to view the blog posts.
-Admin Panel: The admin panel is available at http://127.0.0.1:8000/admin/.
+-Admin Panel: The admin panel is available at http://127.0.0.1:8000/admin/.
 You can log in using the superuser credentials you created.